Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Methodology

-A crucial feature of a Gaussian Random Field (GRF) is that its properties are entirely characterised by the second-order statistics.
-Since $\langle \delta\psi(\textbf{\textit{x}})\rangle=0$, the statistical behaviour of the hypothetical GRF-potential perturbations $\delta\psi(\textbf{\textit{x}})$ is fully described by the 2-point correlation function or, alternatively, its Fourier transform - the power spectrum.
-We assume the power spectrum of the GRF potential perturbations $P_{\delta\psi}(k)$ to follow a (piecewise) featureless isotropic power law:
+A crucial feature of a Gaussian random field is that its properties are entirely characterised by the second-order statistics.
+Hence, the statistical behaviour of the Gaussian potential perturbations $\delta\psi(\textbf{\textit{x}})$ is fully described by the 2-point correlation function or, alternatively, its Fourier transform -- the power spectrum.
+Following \cite{Saikat}, we assume the power spectrum of $\delta\psi(\textbf{\textit{x}})$ to be isotropic and to follow a power law:

-with two free parameters - the amplitude $A$, related to the total variance of the GRF-potential perturbations, and the power-law slope $\beta$, determining the distribution of this variance over the different length scales (i.e. $k$-modes) and, thus, describing the scale dependence of the investigated inhomogeneity pattern in the lensing-mass distribution.
-For further analysis, we choose the convention in which the wavenumber $k$, measured in $\mathrm{arcsec^{-1}}$, corresponds to the reciprocal wavelength $\lambda$:
+The amplitude $A$ is related to the total variance of the potential perturbations $\sigma^2_{\delta\psi}$ (integrated between the spatial scales equal to the inverse of the image length and the inverse of the pixel scale, respectively), while the power-law slope $\beta$ describes the distribution of this variance over the different length scales (i.e. $k$-modes) and, thus, determines the scale dependence of the hypothetical small-scale structure in the lens galaxy.
+In what follows, we refer to a specific combination of $\sigma^2_{\delta\psi}$ and $\beta$ as a \emph{matter-power-spectrum model}.
+We choose the convention in which the wavenumber $k$, measured in $\mathrm{arcsec^{-1}}$, corresponds to the reciprocal wavelength $\lambda$:

 of the associated harmonic wave $e^{-2 \pi i \textit{k} \cdot \textit{x}}$ in the Fourier representation of the GRF field.